 Here is a question from a reader seeking some advice on getting back to his pre-COVID weight.

 Stew, I am a longtime reader of your articles.
 During this past year, all I did was read about fitness and so I gained 35 pounds after reaching my goal of over 50 pounds lost.
 I am not back to where I started two years ago, but I’m getting closer.
 I am finally working again, eating better and moving more, so I am hoping for “normal” soon.
 Any advice?
 I am vaccinated and feeling better about setting fitness goals now.
 Thanks for your time – Dave J.

 Dave – Thanks for the note, and I am glad you are starting to feel back to normal with work, finding motivation to train and rebuilding those good habits you built the year before last.

 You are not alone.
-Over 60% of Americans report gaining weight during 2020 from increased stress, lack of movement, eating through the day and lapsed fitness habits.
-In fact, the average weight gain was 29 pounds in a single year, with 10% reporting over 50 pounds weight gain.
-The good news for you is that you know what you did two years ago to lose 50 pounds, so my advice is pull the chapter out of that playbook and do it again.
+More than 60% of Americans report gaining weight during 2020 from increased stress, lack of movement, eating through the day and lapsed fitness habits.
+In fact, the average weight gain was 29 pounds in a single year, with 10% reporting gaining more than 50 pounds.
+The good news for you is that you know what you did two years ago to lose 50 pounds, so my advice is to pull the chapter out of that playbook and do it again.

 Here are some things to consider as you accomplish your fitness goals each day.

-Back to the Gym?
-I just read in a survey that over 70% gym members are still not back at the gym, and over 30% likely will not go back even after vaccination.
+Back to the gym?
+I just read in a survey that over 70% gym members are still not back at the gym, and more than 30% likely will not go back even after vaccination.
 Depending on how you did this last time, you need to decide whether to go back to the gym.